meistro2k/byd-car-predelivery/seal.md

 - [ ] **V2L adaptor is included**
 - [ ] **Test the successful operation of the V2L adaptor**
 - [ ] **2pcs roof shades (front & rear) are included**
+- [ ] **Tyre repair kit**

+### Paperwork

+- [ ] **Sales contract, Tax Invoice, and Registration papers** - payment dates must be noted for those claiming Government incentives such as EV rebates
+- [ ] **Confirmation of Mobile app activation** - confirm with your sales representative that they have or will register your email for access to the BYD mobile app.
+This process may take up to 2 weeks.

 ## Post-Delivery Checks